koppen/mentalized/source/_posts/2019-04-26-zendesk-web-widget-turbolinks.markdown

 categories:
 - programming
 - technology
+description: "How we managed to embed Zendesks web widget in a Rails application running Turbolinks"
 ---

 [We](https://substancelab.dk) were recently asked to add [Zendesks](https://zendesk.com) [Web Widget](https://www.Zendesk.com/embeddables/) to one of our [customer web applications](https://bornibyen.dk).